trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 * `IMPORTANT`: Delete in allowed IPs "0.0.0.0/0, ::/0" option because it routes all traffic to your home network which will be slow.
 You need send traffic through your addresses only.
 (Only when connected directly with ethernet cable leave in allowed ip `0.0.0.0/0, ::/0` cause i don't seem to lose any speed)

 * First you need to replace it with your network gateway but setting the last number to a zero and <a href="https://www.google.com/search?q=prefix+length+explained&client=firefox-b-d&sxsrf=ALeKk036Jc9vJl73zVXf0yyZs5UlKRlNRQ%3A1621083125589&ei=9cOfYI66I5-qwbkPkdWxkAk&oq=prefix+length+explained&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEAcQHjoHCCMQsAMQJzoHCAAQRxCwA1CUJ1iUJ2CiKmgBcAJ4AIABsAGIAdQCkgEDMC4ymAEAoAEBqgEHZ3dzLXdpesgBCcABAQ&sclient=gws-wiz&ved=0ahUKEwjOiOie3cvwAhUfVTABHZFqDJIQ4dUDCA0&uact=5"><b>prefix lenght</b></a> to 24.
-For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`. **Now I only lose 25% speed**😁
+For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`. **Now I only lose 25% speed**😁 (ps. using 5g network)

 <p align="center">
  <img src="https://i.imgur.com/x4m6Pbl.jpg" width=450px height=500px>